 Find out where you fit in our strategic direction and learn more about our research expertise.
 Te Herenga Waka—Victoria University of Wellington is officially ranked number one in the country for our research.

 Take advantage of the capital city’s position as central to New Zealand’s culture, creative arts and science endeavours, as well as the home of government and many international businesses.
 Explore the facilities and services on the University's campuses.

 Equity diversity inclusion and values

-The University is committed to creating an inclusive and supportive environment that values diversity and encourages equitable opportunities for staff regardless of gender identity, ethnicity, religious belief, physical capability, status, sexuality, or age.
+The University is committed to creating a safe, inclusive and supportive environment that values diversity and encourages equitable opportunities for staff regardless of gender identity, ethnicity, religious belief, physical capability, status, sexuality, or age.